FunkyToc/NetherStartChallenge/README.md

 - Minecraft 1.16+

 # Use
+1. Download the package and unzip it
-Copy the "data/NetherStartChallenge/" namespace folder.
-Paste them in the same place of your datapack's folder. /reload.
+2. Copy/paste the entire "NetherStartChallenge/" folder in your "saves/your-map/datapacks/" folder.
+3. Launch the game/server and play your map as you always do.

 # Author
 - Name : FunkyToc